azeemsher788/Dynamic-hurdles-Snake-Game/Readme.md

 # Dynamic Hurdles Snake Game

 ## Overview
-This is a extraordinary Snake game implemented in Python using the Turtle graphics library and OOps concepts.
+This is a my first project in life with intermadiate level of python.(Motivate me to do more in this mortal life) It is extraordinary Snake game implemented in Python using the Turtle graphics library and OOps concepts.